There are currently no products in the cart.

 The heart and blood vessels make up your cardiovascular system.
 As you age, the lining of the blood vessels tends to thicken, and this can decrease the blood flow to the tissues.
 We know this as atherosclerosis.

 There are more aspects of cardiovascular health that adequate supplementation may positively affect as well.
-Studies show that Omega-3 can inhibit platelet aggregation, and thus prevent excess clotting.
-In addition, Omega-3 can increase the release of nitric oxide from the blood vessels that benefits the lining of these vessels.
-Further, Omega-3 can lower your resting blood pressure, which is beneficial to cardiovascular health.
+Studies show that Omega-3 helps to support normal and appropriate levels of fat in the bloodstream.
+Further, Omega-3 can help to support a low resting blood pressure, which is beneficial to cardiovascular health.

 Studies find high quantities of DHA in both the brain and retina.
 DHA and EPA are critical for proper formation and repair of the nervous system, as well as being important in the normal metabolism of neurotransmitters.

 EPA is also very important for brain function and may show its effect in mood and behavior.
-Studies indicate both EPA and DHA can improve attention deficit disorder (ADHD), autism, dyslexia and aggression.
-Moreover, several studies show the benefit of Omega-3 supplementation on anxiety and depression.
+Studies indicate that EPA and DHA are important for maintaining a tranquil state of mind.
+Supplementing with Omega-3 may help to promote feelings of calm and relaxation in both the mind and body.

 7. Omega-3 Supports Bone Health

-Studies in older individuals done by Mangano et al demonstrate that Omega-3 fatty acids play an important role in bone health.
-The trials show that supplementation associates with a higher bone mineral density in the lumbar spine.
+Studies involving older individuals done by Mangano et al helped to demonstrate that Omega-3 fatty acids play an important role in bone health.

 Your body is constantly under attack by foreign invaders.
 These include viruses, bacteria, and rogue mutated cells.
 The immune system is the main guard in protection from these agents.